lsc0301/NHL-data-display--platform-frontend/README.md

 Main screen displaying today's NHL games in a list format.

 **Features:**
-- **Real-time Updates**: Uses `StreamBuilder` to listen to Firestore data stream, automatically updates when data changes
+- **Real-time Updates**: Uses Riverpod's `StreamProvider` to listen to Firestore data stream, automatically updates when data changes
 - **Game Cards**: Each game displayed as a card showing:
   - Home team name and score
   - Away team name and score